 Pop-Ups Don’t Require Much Maintenance

 After the launch of a survey pop-up, you don’t need to check them or perform any maintenance.
-Besides, the survey popups themselves are autonomous, meaning that the users don’t need additional help to answer the questions, fill the form, or send the answers.
+Besides, the survey popups themselves are autonomous, meaning that the users don’t need additional help to answer questions, fill out the form, or submit answers.

 Pop-Ups Can Be Customized in Any Way